vuejs/docs/src/guide/teleport.md

 # Teleport

-<VideoLesson href="https://vueschool.io/lessons/vue-3-teleport?friend=vuejs" title="Learn how to use teleport with Vue School">Learn how to use teleport with a free lesson on Vue School</VideoLesson>

 Vue encourages us to build our UIs by encapsulating UI and related behavior into components.
 We can nest them inside one another to build a tree that makes up an application UI.

 However, sometimes a part of a component's template belongs to this component logically, while from a technical point of view, it would be preferable to move this part of the template somewhere else in the DOM, outside of the Vue app.